dmccreary/ekg-book/docs/glossary.md

 #### Open vs Closed World
 https://en.wikipedia.org/wiki/Open-world_assumption
 https://en.wikipedia.org/wiki/Closed-world_assumption

+#### Operational Source System
+A transactional computer that is the source of a data stream.
+Enterprise Graph Databases often use [Change Data Capture](#change-data-capture) software on these systems to create an event stream of change records that so they can be stored in a central enterprise knowledge graph.
+Change records are new, updated, or deleted business entities.

 #### Preferred Label
 A preferred lexical label associated with a [Concept](#concept).
 In the [SKOS](#skos) standard, there should be